-- h) One (1) base, if a ball, pitched to the batter goes into a stand or a bench, or over or through a field fence or backstop.
+- h) One (1) base, if a ball, pitched to the batter, or thrown by the pitcher from the position on the pitcher's plate to a base to catch a runner goes into a stand or a bench, or over or through a field fence or backstop.
 The ball is dead. - i) One (1) base, if the batter becomes a runner on a ball four when the pitch passes the catcher and lodges in the umpire's mask or paraphernalia.